41) Cook the Perfect Steak

 44) Bring Back Date Night

-Rekindle the romance from when you ?rst got together by making sure to spend at least one night a week as a couple.
+Rekindle the romance from when you first got together by making sure to spend at least one night a week as a couple.
 And get outside the house.
-You’ll be amazed how much your relationship will bene?t, and it will take care of that whole “communication” thing she keeps bringing up.
+You’ll be amazed how much your relationship will benefit, and it will take care of that whole “communication” thing she keeps bringing up.

 45. Get a Dog

 Research from Michigan State University shows that man’s best friend can be a powerful motivator to get us to exercise.
 The researchers found that study participants who owned dogs were more likely to be active than those who did not.

 A Fit Man's Best Friend: